-I, the undersigned chief elected official of the applicant entity hereby certify that: The information contained herein is truknowledge and belief, e, correct, and complete to the best of my The resolution adopted by the governing to file this application for assistance from the matching fund contribution toward this project.
-I will comply with the Code of Federal Red Urban Development, which govern the C program. quirements (CFR) Title 24 - Housing and Community Development Block Grant (CDBG) ☐ I have read and will comply with the CDI BG Grant Agreement, I have read and will comply with NMAC 2.110.2, I have read, will comply with, and have sthe Applicant Statement of Assurances and · • I have read, completed, and signed the Report, Applicant/Recipient Disclosure/Update ☐ I have read and completed the Program Requirements, ☐ I have completed, signed, and notarized the CDBG Site Certificate, awarded, CDBG funding will not increase.
-DFA/LGD is not etween the cost estimates, budget and actual costs of pleted as awarded.
-I understand that all CDBG grant recipie Management (SAMs) in order to receive fun nts must be actively registered in the System of Award ding.
+I, the undersigned chief elected official of the applicant entity hereby certify that: The information contained herein is true knowledge and belief, e, correct, and complete to the best of my The resolution adopted by the governin file this application for assistance from the St fund contribution toward this project, g body of the applicant entity authorizes me to tate of New Mexico and commit a matching I will comply with the Code of Federal Requestion Development, which govern the Coprogram. uirements (CFR) Title 24 - Housing and ommunity Development Block Grant (CDBG) ☐ I have read and will comply with the CDB G Grant Agreement, ☐ I have read and will comply with NMAC 2 2.110.2, I have read, will comply with, and have so Statement of Assurances and Certifications, igned and notarized on pages the Applicant ☐ I have read, completed, and signed the A applicant/Recipient Disclosure/Update Report, I have read and completed the Program I Requirements, ☐ I have completed, signed, and notarized the CDBG Site Certificate, awarded, CDBG funding will not increase.
+DFA/LGD is not etween the cost estimates, budget and actual costs of olleted as awarded.
+I understand that all CDBG grant recipier Management (SAMs) in order to receive fund nts must be actively registered in the System of Award ding.
 Signature, Chief Elected Official Applicant Entity (County or Municipality) Name (Typed or Printed) Title Date